“The Lysander of Peter Edge is acted and sung stylishly with Peter doing an excellent introduction to the evening before the show starts”

 -Mel Cooper, PLAYS TO SEE, 2023

-Rising Star of the Orchestra of the Age of Enlightenment (2025-27), Rising Star of Voice at the Edinburgh International Festival (2025) and finalist of the 2025 London Handel Festival Singing Competition; Shropshire-born baritone Peter Edge has been a principal artist with some of the UK’s leading opera companies: English Touring Opera, The Grange Festival, Longborough Festival Opera, Opera North and the Royal Ballet and Opera.
+He has appeared as a principal artist with many of the UK’s leading opera companies, including English National Opera, English Touring Opera, The Grange Festival, Longborough Festival Opera, Opera North, and the Royal Ballet and Opera.

 Peter studied at the Royal Northern College of Music and Royal College of Music with Quentin Hayes, Peter Savidge and Andrew Robinson, where he was a Draper’s Scholar and supported by the Walker Trust.
 Since graduating, Peter has performed a number of roles, including Barone di Trombonok Il Viaggio a Reims, Baron Douphol La Traviata, Count Almaviva and Figaro Le Nozze di Figaro, Guglielmo Così fan tutte, Lord Mountararat Iolanthe, Keeper of the Madhouse Rake’s Progress, Ned Keene Peter Grimes and Marcello and Schaunard La Bohème.